-Any organisation wishing to use or disclosure an individual’s personal information under IPP 2.1 should consider if it has taken reasonable steps to provide the individual with notice as required under IPP 1.3.
+Any organisation wishing to use or disclose an individual’s personal information under IPP 2.1 should consider if it has taken reasonable steps to provide the individual with notice as required under IPP 1.3.
 Disclosures under IPP 2.1(e) are no exception.
 Relevant factors for consideration include:

-- the source of the information – consider whether the information been obtained from a suspect, a victim or witness; and
+- the source of the information – consider whether the information has been obtained from a suspect, a victim or witness; and

 - the nature of the unlawful activity – whilst the activity must be ‘unlawful’ (rather than simply objectionable or unethical, as discussed above), this will capture a broad range misconduct, some more serious or ‘sensitive’ than others.

-IPP 2 .1(f): Required or authorised by law
+IPP 2.1(f): Required or authorised by law

 IPP 2.1(f) allows personal information to be used or disclosed for a purpose other than the primary purpose if such use or disclosure is required or authorised by or under law.